ndd21/PHYS281/docs/demo-functions.md

 you use the function, i.e., you cannot leave any out when calling the function.

 It is best not to have too many arguments or you can lose track of them.
-If you do require lots of inputs to a function it can be useful to group them and instead define the function to take single variable that has a type such as a list or dictionary.
+If you do require lots of inputs to a function it can be useful to group them and instead define the function to take a single variable that has a type such as a list or dictionary.

 !!! note